Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 - `channelType` Specifies the channel type (e.g. TCP/IP, IN_PROCESS,... ) used.
 Valid values are available via [ChannelType](#channel-type-constants))

 The result of `traceOutgoingRemoteCall()` is a tracer object to be used for further operations related to this trace (see [Common characteristics of tracers](#common-characteristics-of-tracers) for details).
-As an outgoing remote call is _taggable_ a dynatrace tag shall be created from tracer after it has been started and embedded to the remote call message content.
+As an outgoing remote call is _taggable_ a Dynatrace tag shall be created from tracer after it has been started and embedded to the remote call message content.

 **Example**